RubenCarrionCastro/Physics-Notes/QuantumFieldTheory/README.md

-This folder contains my personal study notes and solved exercises for the course General Relativity, completed during my SICUE exchange year at the University of Granada (2024–2025).
+This folder contains my personal study notes and solved exercises for the course Quantum Field Theory, completed during my SICUE exchange year at the University of Granada (2024–2025).

 The material is fully written by me, following standard references (Tong, Schwartz, Maggiore, Peskin, Weinberg) and class lectures.
 All problem statements have been rephrased to avoid copyrighted material.